Computer and Information Research Scientists

-In this career summary, you will find out what the job of An IT Research Scientist is about and what it is like.
+In this career summary, you will find out what the job of a Computer and Information Research Scientist is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Computer and Information Research Scientists conduct research into fundamental computer and information science as theorists, designers, or inventors.
 Develop solutions to problems in the field of computer hardware and software.

 Interested in becoming a Computer and Information Research Scientist?
 Find the right schools that can help you to become one.
 This service is free thanks to our sponsors.

 Studying for a standardized test for your college admissions?

 Improve your test scores on SAT, ACT, GRE, and GMAT.Read more

 Computer Research Scientists with little to no experience tend to make between $69230 and $91650 while the more experienced ones can earn over $149470 per year.